MaryBecca/ActiveAntiPhish/README.md

     -t, --time <run_time>             Number of seconds until program exits.
     -n, --threads <threads>           Number of threads to use.
 Default: 20 -u, --url <url>                   The path to the endpoint to POST fake data to.

-Phish Kit Collection
-This project maintains a collection of active and inactive phish kits that are unredacted.
-They are encrypted to protect from leechers and to protect the identities of hackers.
-Please contact me to be vetted for the decryption password.

-YARA Rules
-In the rules directory you can find a yara ruleset for the phishkits in this repo as well as a generic rule for detecting phishing page source code (phish kits all use a similar design/coding style).

-Advisories
-You can find current phishing advisories in ADVISORIES.md.